 Amounts set aside for impairment of bad debts are maintained at prudent levels, adjusted for local knowledge.
-The total amount at 31 March 2017 was £1.50m, down from to £1.75m at 31 March 2016.
-This represents specific work to address out-standing debtors, including a number of individually significant encroachment debts which have been resolved during the year.
-The full details of this have been reported to the Lake Administration Committee throughout 2016/17.
+The total amount at 31 March 2018 was £1.42m, down from £1.50m at 31 March 2017 and are netted off the debtors amounts.

-A specific provision has been set aside for business rates appeals, the Council's share of which has increased from £710k to £890k.
+A specific provision has been set aside for business rates appeals, the Council's share of which has increased from £710k to £976k.
 Under the current Retained Business rates scheme, successful appeals will directly impact on the Council's income.
 The provision is based on the estimated cost of currently lodged appeals.
-The increase is thought to relate to the closure of the old rating list, with a full revaluation taking effect from 1/4/2017.
+The increase mainly relates to the closure of the old rating list, with a higher level of new appeals expected against the full revaluation taking effect from 1 April 2017.